maureengamache/Election_Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Calculate the total number of votes each county received.
+7. Calculate the percentage of votes each county won.
-6. Calculate and determine the county with the largest turnout of voters.
+8. Determine the county with the largest turnout of voters.

 ## Resources
 * Data Source: election_results.csv